Neithhotep: Titles

-It is possible that Neithhotep bore more royal titles, but these haven't been discovered yet.
-At the time Neithhotep ruled, many royal titles for kings and queens hadn't been introduced yet.
-At this early state of hieroglyphic development, the early Egyptians may not have known yet how to express certain titles.
+It is possible that Neithhotep bore more royal titles, but these haven't yet been discovered.
+At the time Neithhotep ruled, many royal titles for kings and queens had not yet been introduced.
+At this early state of hieroglyphic development, the early Egyptians may not have known how to express certain titles.
 Alternatively, the belief in the dynastic roles of queens was different from what it was in Meritneith's time.

 Attestations

 Neithhotep's name was found at Helwan, Abydos and Naqada.
 It appears on clay seal impressions, on ivory tags, and as inscriptions on stone bowls.
 Most of the objects were found in her burial complex and in the tombs of Aha and Djer.
 On several clay seals, Neithhotep's name was written inside a double serekh, and between the merged serekhs perches the divine standard of Neith.
 One unusual seal impression gives the name Hetepjw.

 New discoveries

 A new discovery site of Neithhotep's name lies in the Wadi Ameyra at the Sinai Peninsula.
 At the site, several rock carvings date to the kings Iry-Hor, Narmer, Djer and Nebra.
 King Djer's inscription depicts at its left a procession of royal festive boats, at the right a royal serekh with Djer's name inside.
 The Horus-falcon atop the serekh holds a war mace, clubbing a kneeling foe.
-Neith-hotep's name appears at the left side diagonally above the serekh.
+Neithhotep's name appears at the left side diagonally above the serekh.